"Mexican hot chocolate" walnut butter

 - 2 tbsp honey

-- when mostly paste-like, add in the spices and honey and continue processing. if you prefer a creamier (more liquid) butter, add in the melted coconut oil or avocado oil to your liking.
+- When mostly paste-like, add the spices and honey and continue processing.
+If you prefer a creamier (more liquid) butter, add the melted coconut oil or avocado oil to your liking.

 There you have it!
 It tastes better and is healthier than Nutella since it doesn't include weird additives, hydrogenated oils, any dairy, or refined sugar.
 Plus, it has a nice kick from the cayenne.